purescript/documentation/guides/Common-Operators.md

 Since JS just has one number type, it has to come up with a sensible way of handling cases where one or both of its arguments are non-integral.
 To address this, it uses a behaviour where it tries to find the largest *integer* multiple of the second argument which is smaller than the first argument, and then returns the difference between these.
 For example, in JS, `10.5 % 3 == 1.5`.

-If this is the behaviour you want in PureScript, you should use `%` from the `Math` module in `purescript-math`.
+If this is the behaviour you want in PureScript, you should use `%` from the `Data.Number` module in `purescript-numbers`.
 Its type is `Number -> Number -> Number` and it simply delegates to the `%` operator in JS.

 However, PureScript's `Prelude` aims to provide a stronger theoretical foundation for common operators such as this one, which is why the `Prelude` exports a slightly different function, `mod :: forall a.
 EuclideanRing a => a -> a -> a`.
 For integers, `mod` works how you expect it to: ``10 `mod` 3 == 1``, just as before.
 However, for Numbers, `mod` always returns 0.
 This may be surprising; however, the reason it works this way is that it is based upon a mathematical structure called a *Euclidean Ring*, whose definition requires this behaviour.
-For more info, see the [EuclideanRing documentation](https://pursuit.purescript.org/packages/purescript-prelude/4.1.0/docs/Data.EuclideanRing#t:EuclideanRing).
+For more info, see the [EuclideanRing documentation](https://pursuit.purescript.org/packages/purescript-prelude/6.0.1/docs/Data.EuclideanRing#t:EuclideanRing).